Alexandra Timoshenko: Career

 When Tymoshenko was seven, her father (a construction engineer) was invited to work in Kyiv.
 She started training in gymnastics in 1980 at age eight at the Deriugins School, coached by the mother/daughter combination of Albina and Irina Deriugina.
 She placed seventh at the 1987 European Junior Championships, her first major international result.
-At age 14, she became the Soviet junior champion and, shortly after, collected three medals at a European championships: a gold for the Rope, a silver for the Hoop and a bronze for the Ribbon.
+At age 14, she became the Soviet junior champion and, shortly after, collected three medals at a European championships: a gold for the rope, a silver for the hoop and a bronze for the ribbon.
 At a Soviet competition, she placed second behind the top Soviet competition, Marina Lobach of Belarus, and so won the right to go to the 1988 European championships.

 At the 1988 European Championships in Helsinki, Finland, Tymoshenko shared the All-Around title with two Bulgarians, Elizabeth Koleva and Adriana Dunavska.
-There she also won three golds - Hoop, Clubs and Rope.
-Several months later she won the All-Around bronze at the Seoul Olympics, and after that she became the USSR All-Around champion for the first time.
+There she also won three golds, in hoop, clubs and rope.
+Several months later, she won the all-around bronze at the Seoul Olympics, and after that she became the USSR All-Around champion for the first time.

 Tymoshenko continued her rise in 1989, taking five out of six golds at the Sarajevo World Championships.
-Her streak would continue through numerous other international competitions, although she started to feel the pressure from up-and-coming teammates.
-She would grab her second European title in 1990, but spent the rest of the year struggling against the steadily rising Oksana Skaldina.
+Her streak continued through numerous other international competitions, although she started to feel the pressure from up-and-coming teammates.
+She won her second European title in 1990, but spent the rest of the year struggling against the steadily rising Oksana Skaldina.
 In 1991, Timoshenko seemed poised to earn her second World title after a very strong early season.
 However, in Athens Timoshenko's difficulty level could not match Skaldina's and the former World champion had to settle for silver.
 At the event finals she was able to sweep the gold medals on all four apparatus.

 The ex-USSR countries competed as the Unified Team at the 1992 Summer Olympics in Barcelona, Spain.
 Tymoshenko won the gold medal in All-around ahead of Skaldina.